7 Things You Didn't Know About the Rasmussen University Graphic Design Programs

 As you can see, these courses cover a lot of ground—and this is just a sampling.
 Along the way students will develop technical skills used in a variety of design career paths like web design, UX design, animation and more.
 Additionally, these courses are built to intentionally develop the transferrable skills needed to navigate a modern economy—it’s not just a matter of knowing how to create a great logo, but also how to “sell” it and build business relationships with clients.

 5. The curriculum designed by professionals with experience working for national brands

-Simply put, the courses included in the Rasmussen College Graphic Design programs will prepare students for the professional workforce.
+Simply put, the courses included in the Rasmussen University Graphic Design programs will prepare students for the professional workforce.
 How do we know this?
 Because the curriculum itself was shaped by accomplished professionals who’ve walked the walk by working for national brands such as the Minnesota Timberwolves®, New York’s American Museum of Natural History, Coca-Cola® and Hormel®.1 They’ve seen firsthand what it takes to succeed in a professional design career and have used that experience to inform course content and the assignments you’ll complete.

 Your course assignments will often mirror “real life” scenarios.
 For example, you may be tasked with developing a creative brief for a marketing project, creating a website layout, or crafting a comprehensive branding campaign.
 Each course layers in hands-on skills while teaching you the “how?” and “why?” behind the work you’re doing.
 These project-based assignments will help you understand the practical challenges designers face while developing the skills needed to hit the ground running as a design professional.